AlaaMohamedy/ImageClassification_CIFAR-10/README.md

 # ImageClassification_CIFAR-10
-Image Classification using CIFAR-10 dataset
+Image Classification with CNN (accuracy: 0.89% on the test set )